cylewitruk/stackify/README.md

 #### Add Services

 Each environment can have one or many services.
 Stackify services represent a specific version and configuration of Stacks network components.
 Stackify provides an interactive prompt for configuring new services in environments.

+**Note:** It is completely valid and _part of the use case_ to mix and match different versions of services and configurations, such as start/stop block heights/epochs, etc.!

 To add a new service, run the following command (replacing `FOO` with the name of your environment):